StephanGELo/Casting-Agency-API/README.md

 ## Endpoint Library

 The endpoints can be tested on Postman to check on the corresponding returned objects for each endpoint.

 Refer to the Postman collection file in the `casting-agency-api` folder.
 Remember to use the JWTs generated from the Auth0 login, refer to section Deployment and Authentication, in order to test the endpoints that required the necessary authentication and permission.

+Alternatively, refer to the [postman docs](https://documenter.getpostman.com/preview/3439625-19dd2095-4442-4fc8-9127-2cf73f9dd824?versionTag=latest&apiName=CURRENT&version=latest&top-bar=ffffff&right-sidebar=303030&highlight=ef5b25#c1a80dc4-1465-43fc-bf7e-74327ab1102f) for this particular collection for the respective `Curl` commands for each endpoint.
+Remember to include the `headers={"Authorization": (ROLE's_JWT)}` at the end of each `curl` command where authorization is required for the endpoint.

 ### Endpoints for movies
 #### GET '/movies'